 “A goal without a timeline is just a dream.”- Robert Herjavec, Entrepreneur and Investor

-The SMART Goal framework combines both the qualitative value that clearly states the desired outcome, with the quantitative measurement that provides definitive progress toward achieving the goal.
-Whether the goal is a 12-month run rate increase of $3 million, or adding and sustaining 50 new customers in the next six months, everyone involved in the execution of achieving those goals can understand what success looks like and how they are progressing toward success.
+Using this framework to plan your business growth combines both the qualitative value that clearly states the desired outcome, with the quantitative measurement that provides definitive progress toward achieving the goal.
+Whether the goal is a 12-month run rate increase of $2 million, or adding and sustaining 50 new customers in the next six months, everyone involved in the execution of achieving those goals can understand what success looks like and how they are progressing toward success.
 As long as the goal is attainable and relevant, team members can work together as motivated and invested participants in accomplishing the goal.

-Organizational goals that have no clear connection to overall success, or are simply out of reach can actually do more harm than good.
+Organizational goals that have no clear connection to overall success do more harm than good.
 Lofty goals like, “be the world’s leading…” are simply unrealistic for all but two or three global companies in any given industry.
 Pursuing a nebulous goal distracts and interferes with everyday performance and employee morale.
 Tasking a team to meet sales or customer satisfaction improvement goals that far outstrip their capabilities or a realistic level of improvement all but guarantees dissatisfaction and lack of investment from the people being asked to work toward the goal.
-Use SMART goals to engage, direct and motivate team members in both daily activities and longer-term contributions toward a recognizable and achievable success.
+This plan ensures that you are able to engage, direct, and motivate team members in both daily activities and longer-term contributions toward a recognizable and achievable success.

 SMART Goals Lead To Better Decision Making